 Another piece made by Bonny, ironically named I-Test, symbolically depicts the reality of a mind control slave.

-Golden Dawn is the alter that saw the birth her daughter Aimee.
+Golden Dawn is the alter that saw the birth of her daughter Aimee.
 However, Dawn believes that Aimee is still a baby and does not recognize the teenage girl that lives with her.
 The name “Golden Dawn” has a heavy occult connotation as it is the name of an important and powerful secret society that taught Hermetic Kabbalah, astrology, occult tarot, geomancy, and alchemy to its initiates.
 It held within its ranks prominent occultists such as Arthur Edward Waite and Aleister Crowley.
 The process of Monarch mind control combines state-of-the-art “science” (if you can call torture “science”) with ancient occultism, whether it be in hermetic theories, kabbalistic symbolism or invocation rituals.
-It is therefore no surprise that she was given this occult-inspired name.
+It is, therefore, no surprise that she was given this occult-inspired name.

 Her piece entitled “The Naming” visually depicts the process of creating and naming a new alter.